yawbtng/build-an-agent-nvidia-hackathon/.devx/learn_the_code.md

 <!-- fold:break -->

-## Top Level Architecture
+## Document Generation Agent

 <img src="_static/robots/supervisor.png" alt="Research Robot" style="float:right; max-width:300px;margin:25px;" />

 Using these two agents, we can now put together our Document Generation Agent's workflow.

-The Document Generation agent is actually the simplest yet, is is just a linear workflow!
+The Document Generation agent is actually the simplest yet, it is just a linear workflow!

 We simply need to research the topic, plan the document outline, write the sections, and compile the whole report.
 Easy!

 <!-- fold:break -->

- Compare this diagram to the <button onclick="goToLineAndSelect('code/sample_searching_agent/agent.py', 'graph =');"><i class="fas fa-code"></i> graph definition</button> code.
+This workflow is defined in
+<button onclick="openOrCreateFileInJupyterLab('code/docgen_agent/agent.py');"><i class="fa-brands fa-python"></i> code/docgen_agent/agent.py</button>.
+Compare to this diagram.

 ```mermaid
 flowchart TD